-Chapter 5 - Historic and the Built Environment: sets out policies to ensure the protection of Hillingdon's heritage and all aspects of the built environment.
-Specific policies related to This chapter also contains policies related to householder development are contained in Appendix A of the document and design guidance for shopfronts in Appendix B.
+Chapter 5 - Historic and the Built Environment: sets out policies to ensure the protection of Hillingdon's heritage and the built environment.
+Specific policies related to householder development are contained in Appendix A of the document and design guidance for shopfronts in Appendix B.

-Chapter 6 - Environmental Improvements Protection and Enhancement: contains a range policies related to environmental protection including sustainable design standards, air, water and land quality, the natural environment and, gGreen bBelt and minerals.
+Chapter 6 - Environmental Protection and Enhancement: contains a range policies related to environmental protection including sustainable design standards, air, water and land quality, the natural environment, Green Belt and minerals.